-The Office of Marketing and Communications offers assistance with publicizing events, research, and other news internally to the University community and off campus through news outlets.
+The Division of University Communications offers assistance with publicizing events, research, and other news internally to the University community and off campus through news outlets.
 On-campus news outlets include the Latest News and Upcoming Events sections of the homepage of the University's website.

 University social media accounts can also be used to post and share information.
 We can work together with schools and departments to help them maximize exposure of posts.